ip4-team/ionwatcherbot/README.md

 A .
 Yes, but please do not delete the `download` directory.
 The early alpha version expects it to be there.

 **8 .
 How secure are messages and data sent to and from IonWatcherBot?**
 A .
+They are fairly secure.
 Although IonWatcherBot does not offer a layer of encryption itself, all data exchanged via Telegram follows Telegram's [encryption protocol](https://telegram.org/faq#q-how-secure-is-telegram) which, at the moment this FAQ is being written, is based on the MTProto protocol.